voucherifyio/sdk-java-openapi-based/docs/PromotionsApi.md

     //X-App-Token.setApiKeyPrefix("Token");

     PromotionsApi apiInstance = new PromotionsApi(defaultClient);
-    Integer limit = 56; // Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+    Integer limit = 56; // Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
     Integer page = 56; // Integer | Which page of results to return.
+The lowest value is `1`.
     ParameterOrderListAllPromotionStacks order = ParameterOrderListAllPromotionStacks.fromValue("created_at"); // ParameterOrderListAllPromotionStacks | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
     ParameterCreatedBeforeAfter createdAt = new ParameterCreatedBeforeAfter(); // ParameterCreatedBeforeAfter | A filter on the list based on the object `created_at` field.
 The value is a dictionary with the following options: `before`, `after`.
 A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
 An example: `[created_at][before]=2017-09-08T13:52:18.227Z`
     ParameterUpdatedBeforeAfter updatedAt = new ParameterUpdatedBeforeAfter(); // ParameterUpdatedBeforeAfter | A filter on the list based on the object `updated_at` field.
 The value is a dictionary with the following options: `before`, `after`.
 A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
 An example: `[updated_at][before]=2017-09-08T13:52:18.227Z`